mnmason86/city-explorer-api/README.md

 **Name of feature: #2 - Weather**

-Estimate of time needed to complete: 1 hour 30 minutes
+Estimate of time needed to complete: 2.5 hours

 Start time: 10:00pm